Azerbaijan and ethnic Armenian separatists agree to halt fighting in disputed enclave

 The apparent break in the conflict comes one day after Azerbaijan launched a large military operation in Nagorno-Karabakh — which led the U.S. to call on Azerbaijan's leaders in Baku, the capital, "to cease these actions immediately.

 Rather than stand down its military, Azerbaijan's government vowed to continue fighting until ethnic Armenian forces agreed to a total surrender.
-Since the offensive began, at least 32 people have been reported killed in Nagorno-Karabakh and 200 wounded, in what Azerbaijan has described as an "anti-terrorist" operation.
+Since the offensive began, at least 200 people have been reported killed in Nagorno-Karabakh, with more than 400 wounded, in what Azerbaijan has described as an "anti-terrorist" operation.

 The new clashes erupted after signs of apparent progress: Western-backed peace talks earlier this year led Yerevan to declare Armenia was ready to formally recognize Nagorno-Karabakh as belonging to Azerbaijan — as long as security guarantees were made to ethnic Armenians there.